Working With Me

 Relationship structures and identity

-The relational and attachment questions that come up in non-monogamous relationships — jealousy, hierarchy, communication, boundaries, trust — are just as real and just as worth exploring as those in any other structure.
+The relational and attachment questions that come up in non-monogamous relationships — jealousy, hierarchy, communication, trust — are the same questions that come up everywhere.
+We just get to be honest about the actual landscape.

 The particular pressures that shape queer relationships — from internalized shame and chosen family dynamics to navigating visibility and external stress — are part of the work, not a detour from it.

-• Yes.
+Yes.
 Desire and intimacy are often where relational patterns show up most clearly — and where shame makes things hardest to talk about.
-Whether you're navigating a mismatch in desire, intimacy that has stalled, or patterns that feel misaligned with what you both want, this is a nonjudgmental space to explore it.
+Whether you're navigating a mismatch in desire, intimacy that has stalled, or patterns that feel misaligned with what you both want — nothing here requires a disclaimer before you say it.

 How it works